 To get a file with Tolokers' responses, click the Download results button on the pool page.

-- Fields in the file with responses
+The fields in the file with responses:

 INPUT:<name of the input data field>— Input data for tasks.